4rkal/blog/content/posts/obsidianhugo.md

 5. Have all markdown files in a [public github repository](https://github.com/4rkal/blog/), so that people can propose changes

 # Existing setup
-The way that my current work flow works is:
+Here’s how my current workflow with Obsidian and Hugo looks:
-1. Edit articles from the content folder.
+1. I write and edit articles directly in Obsidian, within the `content` folder of my Hugo project.
-2. Run hugo command.
+2. I run the Hugo command to generate the static site.
-3. Push to github.
+3. I push the changes to GitHub.
-4. [Render.com](https://render.com) automatically picks up the changes and serves them.
+4. [Render.com](https://render.com) automatically picks up the changes and deploys the updated site.
 # Journey
 *If you want to skip the journey part you can go straight to [The Sauce](#the-sauce)*